-Before continuing, make sure you are familiar with some terms that will frequently appear in this guide:
+Before continuing, make sure you are familiar with some terms that are frequently used in articles in this guide:

-- Acquirer: an acquirer is a company that specializes in processing payments.
-For more information, refer to What is an acquirer.
+- Acquirer: a company that specializes in payment processing.
+For more information, access What is an acquirer?.

-- Merchant or Client: a client that holds its ecommerce operations in the VTEX platform.
+- Merchant or Client: an individual or business that holds its ecommerce or physical stores operations in the VTEX platform.

 - Customer: an individual or business that purchases a product or service from a VTEX client.

-- Partner: the agent responsible to carry out the integration between the provider and VTEX’s SmartCheckout.
+- Partner: agent responsible to carry out the integration between the provider and the VTEX platform.

 - VTEX Payment Gateway: VTEX system responsible for processing payments.
-The gateway communicates with the provider through the payment provider protocol.
+The gateway communicates with the provider through the Payment Provider Protocol (PPP).

-- Payment Service Provider (PSP): a PSP is a financial entity that is authorized to process financial transactions between merchants, acquiring banks, and card networks.
+- Payment Service Provider (PSP): financial entity that is authorized to process financial transactions between merchants, acquiring banks, and card networks.
 It is a fast and cost-effective way to accept payments without needing to open a company in another country or having to create a merchant account.

-- Connector: the provider’s affiliation that works as a bridge between the provider and VTEX’s SmartCheckout.
+- Connector: provider affiliation that acts as a bridge between the provider and the VTEX checkout.

-- Oauth: it is an authorization protocol made for APIs.
-It allows the provider system to access the customer data to process a transaction.
+- Oauth: authorization protocol made for Application Programming Interfaces (APIs).
+It allows the provider system to access the customer data to process a payment transaction.